sneakysneak/docs/pages/connector-authentication/leadmailbox.md

 sidebar: cyclr_sidebar
 permalink: authenticate-leadmailbox
 tags: [connector]

 ---

-## LeadMailbox ##
+## Authentication ##

-To use LeadMailbox's connector to create leads, you will need the ``Post URL`` for the associated Campaign.

-### Finding the Post URL
+Authntication with LeadMailbox is very simple.
+When the connector is intalled you will need to provide the name of your account only.

+## Post Leads Method

+When the Post Leads method is called additionally you will need to provide the name of the Campaing to which the lead should be added.
+You can check these values by:

 From the LeadMailbox dashboard, click
 1. ``Settings``
 2. ``Campaigns``
 3. [``The Name of your Campaign``]
 4. ``Show Post Url``

-You can then copy this address for use in your Lead creation calls.
+This shows the values to be used for both the Account Name and the Compaign Name.